finetjul/trame-slicer/README.rst

 Work in progress
 ----------------

-To make it easier for users to use trame-slicer, the following work are in progress :
+To make it easier for users to use trame-slicer, the following work are in progress:

 * Slicer wheel generation merge into 3D Slicer's preview release
 * CI changes to build the Slicer wheel along 3D Slicer's release